kellran/annotations/README.md

 - Download the latest release from the [releases page](https://github.com/ReneRebsdorf/CS2-annotations/releases)
 - Extract the zip file to the csgo directory, replace any files if prompted
+- Start the game, select *practice*, choose a map, enable 'Load Map Guide' and load the map.
+- Start a competitive practice game, with the annotations will be loaded automatically

 ### Using git (advanced)